 The survey is part of the Australian Government’s National Drug Strategy, which aims to improve Australians’ health and wellbeing.
 Researchers and policymakers use the results to better understand the issues surrounding tobacco, alcohol and other drugs.

 The survey started in 1985 and is held every 3 years.
 The 2019 survey is the 13th in the series.
-This year, about 21,000 people aged 14 and over will take part.

 The Australian Institute of Health and Welfare (AIHW) runs the survey for the Australian Government Department of Health.